-Bird flu can make wild birds, poultry, cows, and people sick.
+Bird flu can make wildlife, poultry, cows, and people sick.

-Bird flu, also known as avian influenza, can make wild birds, chickens, turkeys, and other animals like goats, cows, foxes, and cats sick.
-Humans can catch bird flu from sick animals, things touched by sick animals, or raw milk from sick cows, though this is rare.
+Bird flu, or avian influenza, can make wild birds, chickens, turkeys, goats, cows, foxes, cats, and other animals sick.
+People can catch bird flu by touching sick or dead animals, their secretions, or contaminated objects.
+Raw milk from sick cows is another possible source.

 Bird flu is not common in people, but it could become more common.